 Review Amazon Echo: Best Smart Speaker Assistant for Today's Smart Home

-Updated October 17, 2018: A year ago, GearBrain introduced our readers to a new alternative smart home system called Amazon Echo.
+Updated October 17, 2018: Almost two years ago, GearBrain introduced our readers to a new alternative smart home system called Amazon Echo.
 Many consumers were wondering about this little device, how it worked and who was Alexa.
 GearBrain editors didn't wonder; we recognized the power of this new connected device and how it would help simplify smart home systems.
 We saw the power of Amazon Echo and how it was making voice the new app in our new smart home ecosystem.
+We also saw how Amazon made the setup for this new smart speaker assistant so easy for consumers.
 However, we never actually did a thorough review of the Amazon Echo—so we finally did.

 List Price: $99.99.